 With both helmets, you can wear and store goggles and glasses.
 The POC Tectal actually has a rubber band at the rear of the helmet, which hooks over your goggle strap to keep them in place.
 It seems like an overkill to me, as I haven’t encountered any need for this.
 But great if your goggles are somewhat slippery, I suppose.
 Goggles and glasses are work particularly well with the Tectal if you use POC’s eyewear too!

 The inner pads are removable and washable in both helmets (see how to clean a helmet here), which is great if you are worried about odor build-up!

-If you are just looking for a helmet that will keep you protected during a crash, then either helmet will more than do the trick.
+If all that is important to you in a helmet is safety, then either helmet will more than do the trick.
 However, if you want something that is super comfortable, well ventilated and looks good, the POC Tectal Race SPIN is likely the way to go.

 The POC Tectal Race SPIN is superior to the Fox Speedframe in terms of comfort and weight.
 It also has a visor that is fully adjustable (even though it can be slightly more time-consuming), which is a big bonus.

 However, the Fox Speedframe does have better ventilation.
 This is often the deciding factor for me, as having a cool head while climbing exceeds having a lightweight and heavily padded lid any day!

 So, it entirely depends on what is important to you.
 Here we have highlighted the strengths and weaknesses of both helmets so you can find the helmet best suited to you and your style of riding!